Gasparone (film)

 Gasparone is a 1937 German musical comedy film directed by Georg Jacoby and starring Marika Rökk, Johannes Heesters and Heinz Schorlemmer.
 It is based on the operetta Gasparone by Carl Millöcker with a libretto by F Zell and Richard Genée.
+It was shot at the Babelsberg Studios and on location in Croatia.
 The film's sets were designed by the art director Erich Kettelhut.
-It was shot at the Babelsberg Studios and on location in Croatia.
+It premiered at the Ufa-Palast am Zoo in Berlin.